Lauren-Mercedes/language-click/README.md

 Percentage of correct answers displayed to show player overall score.
 - tested using the preview and deploayed site logged in dev tools first and then translated to replace inner text.
 - played game numerous times varying amount of correct answers to ensure percentage calculated adapats to scores.

+### Text to Speech API

+Converts question into speech when clicked on by the player.
+- tested using the preview and deployed site by clicking the question button to play the audio version of the question.
+- tested across all the languages and questions within them.
+- tested the language of the voice changed to match the language of the question set selected by the player.

 ## Bugs and Fixes